 CIT bears credit losses with respect to assigned accounts receivable from approved shipments, while the Company bears the responsibility for adjustments from customers related to returns, allowances, claims and discounts.
 CIT may at any time terminate or limit its approval of shipments to a particular customer.
-If such a termination or limitation were to occur, the Company would either assume the credit risks for shipments to the customer after the date of such termination or limitation or cease shipments to the customer.
-Factoring fees, which are included in marketing and administrative expenses in the accompanying consolidated statements of income, were \$455,000 and \$469,000 during fiscal years 2013 and 2012, respectively.
-There were no advances from the factor at either March 31, 2013 or April 1, 2012.
+If such a termination or limitation were to occur, the Company would either assume the credit risk for shipments to the customer after the date of such termination or limitation or cease shipments to the customer.
+Factoring fees, which are included in marketing and administrative expenses in the accompanying consolidated statements of income, were \$461,000 and \$455,000 during fiscal years 2014 and 2013, respectively.
+There were no advances on the factoring agreements at either March 30, 2014 or March 31, 2013.